Cyprus in the Eurovision Song Contest 2020: Background

-The Cypriot national broadcaster, CyBC, broadcasts the contest within Cyprus and organises the selection process for the nation's entry.
-Cyprus has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-In 2015, the broadcaster organised the national final Eurovision Song Project, which featured 54 songs competing in a nine-week-long process resulting in the selection of the Cypriot entry through the combination of public televoting and the votes from an expert jury.
+As part of its duties as participating broadcaster, CyBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song, or both to compete at Eurovision.
+In 2015, CyBC organised the national final Eurovision Song Project, which featured 54 songs competing in a nine-week-long process resulting in the selection of the Cypriot entry through the combination of public televoting and the votes from an expert jury.
 Since 2016, however, the broadcaster has opted to select the entry internally without input from the public.
-In July 2019, CyBC confirmed their intention to take part in the Eurovision Song Contest 2020, and by September it was known that they would once again pursue an internal selection.
+In July 2019, CyBC confirmed its intention to take part in the 2020 contest, and by September it was known that it would once again pursue an internal selection.